Royce Lewis Preview, Player Props: Twins vs. Rangers

 Royce Lewis At The Plate

-- Lewis has four doubles, five home runs and five walks while hitting .311.
+- Lewis is batting .328 with five doubles, six home runs and six walks.

-- Lewis has picked up a hit in 23 of 33 games this year, with multiple hits eight times.
+- Lewis has picked up a hit in 70.6% of his 34 games this year, with at least two hits in 26.5% of them.

-- He has hit a long ball in 15.2% of his games this year, and 3.9% of his chances at the plate.
+- He has homered in 17.6% of his games this season, and 4.5% of his plate appearances.

-- Lewis has driven home a run in 13 games this year (39.4%), including more than one RBI in 12.1% of his games and producing three or more of his team's runs on one occasion..
+- Lewis has driven in a run in 14 games this year (41.2%), including four games with more than one RBI (11.8%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least once 13 times this season (39.4%), including one multi-run game.
+- In 14 of 34 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.